searxng/searxng/docs/utils/lxc.sh.rst

 If you do not want to build all containers, **you can build just one**::

-  $ sudo -H ./utils/lxc.sh build searx-ubu1804
+  $ sudo -H ./utils/lxc.sh build searx-archlinux

 *Good to know ...*